NavicoOS/ac2git/README.md

 - Make an example config file:

  ```
- python accurev2git.py --dump-example-config
+ python ac2git.py --example-config
  ```

-- Modify the generated file, whose filename defaults to `accurev2git.config.example.xml`, (there are plenty of notes in the file and the script help menu to do this)
+- Modify the generated file, whose filename defaults to `ac2git.config.example.xml`, (there are plenty of notes in the file and the script help menu to do this)

-- Rename the `accurev2git.config.example.xml` file as `accurev2git.config.xml`
+- Rename the `ac2git.config.example.xml` file as `ac2git.config.xml`

 - Modify the configuration file and add the following information: